knpuniversity/oo/knpu/episode2/semantic-methods.md

 In `BattleResult` - because we're good programmers - we type-hinted the two `Ship` arguments.
-Buuuuut, if you look at the `battle()` function, there's a case wehre the ships can destroy each other.
+Buuuuut, if you look at the `battle()` function, there's a case where the ships can destroy each other.
 And when that happens, there is no winning or losing ship - they're both null.
 Since - news flash `null` is *not* a `Ship` object, PHP gets angry and casts down this big error.